microsoft/terminal/doc/specs/Keyboard-Selection.md

 - Send Key Event (also clears selection)

 Conditionally effective keybindings can be introduced to update the selection accordingly.
 A well known conditionally effective keybinding is the `Copy` action where text is copied if a selection is active, otherwise the key event is marked as `handled = false`.
 See "UI/UX Design" --> "Keybindings" for more information regarding keybindings.

+#### Idea: Make keyboard selection a simulation of mouse selection
+It may seem that some effort can be saved by making the keyboard selection act as a simulation of mouse selection.
+There is a union of mouse and keyboard activity that can be represented in a single set of selection motion interfaces that are commanded by the TermControl's Mouse/Keyboard handler and adapted into appropriate motions in the Terminal Core.

+However, the mouse handler operates by translating a pixel coordinate on the screen to a text buffer coordinate.
+This would have to be rewritten and the approach was deemed unworthy.

 ### Fundamental Terminal Core Changes